What to do

 Reservations are strongly recommended and can be made directly on their website.
-Departures every day from March 23 to November 17, 2019, with one departure per day in low season and several sailings per day in high season.
+Departures every day from mid-March to mid-November, with one departure per day in low season and several sailings per day in high season.

 If you're travelling with young children and would like to treat them to a fun learning experience, the Boston Children's Museum is sure to please!
 One of the largest children's museums in the world and one of the oldest and most beautiful in the United States, it is entirely dedicated to educating children through hands-on experience and play, with exhibits focusing on topics such as health & fitness, environmental awareness, culture, the arts and science.